tofuapps/hoard/README.md

 - **x [NAME]** - Delete hoard bookmark [NAME]
 - **b [NAME]** - Bookmark current directory as [NAME]

-\*\*`hoard` now has smart error handling capabilities, so that even if you mess up by executing the wrong `hoard` command listed above, `hoard` can automatically apply corrections or request more info about the command you were trying to execute.
+\*\* If you mix up bookmarks and sessions by executing the wrong `hoard` command listed above, `hoard` can automatically perform corrections or request more info about the command you were trying to execute.

 ## Uninstallation
 Similar to the installation process, clone this repository (if you have not), then run the uninstall script like so: